timleecoder42/betterhiretimlee.now/README.md

 # Better Hire Tim Lee Now!

-A modern, internationalized portfolio website built with Next.js 15 and React 19.
+A modern, internationalized portfolio and blog website built with Next.js 15 and React 19.

 ## Features